OWASP/owasp-swag/projects/juice-shop/README.md

 ---

-All OWASP Juice Shop logos and images are Copyright © by Bjoern Kimminich 2014-2023 and may be used under a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+All OWASP Juice Shop logos, images and other media files are Copyright © by Bjoern Kimminich & the OWASP Juice Shop contributors 2014-2024 and may be used under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.